Newspaper Page Text

 Among the largest employers of

-Necgro help in the community are
+Negro help in the community are

 the Negro owned and controlled

-industries. the Belstrat Laundry
+industries, the Belstrat Laundry

 topping the list with sixty-five

-employes; the Little Gray Shops
+employes: the Little Gray Shops

-with almost as many; the Superb
+w: h almost as many; the Superb

-Laundry. the Monarch Mattress
+Laundry, the Monarch Mattress

 Company and one or two others.

-The mogement gained impetus
+The movement gained impetus

-through the late depression when
+through the late depression wlrm

-the Negroes of Harlern realized
+th?
+Negroes of Harlem realized

 that they were being made the

-goats in every possible manner in
+g ats in every possible manner in

 places where they were formerly

-employed.
-They were the last to
+employed They were the last to

-be hired and the first to be fired
+be hired and the first to be fired.

 This awakened them to the pen